-- If the disposition effect is driven by rebalancing, then if we restrict attention to trades in which (i) only entire holdings of a stock are sold or (ii) no new purchases are made, we should no longer observe a disposition effect. - When Odean does this, the effect does not go away.

-Rational Explanation #2: Sell winners because losers are better.

-• Odean finds that the winners people sell outperform the losers they keep (over various horizons --- 1/3 year, 1 year, 2 years).
+- If the disposition effect is driven by rebalancing, then if we restrict attention to trades in which (i) only entire holdings of a stock are sold or (ii) no new purchases are made, we should no longer observe a disposition effect. - BUT when Odean does this, the effect does not go away. - Rational Explanation #2: Sell winners because losers are better. - BUT Odean finds that the winners people sell outperform the losers they keep (over various horizons - 1/3 year, 1 year, 2 years). - Odean's suggested explanations: - Loss aversion with a mental-accounting assumption that you experience gain-loss utility for a particular stock when you sell that stock. - Irrational belief in mean reversion.

-Odean's Explanations

-- Loss aversion with a mental-accounting assumption that you experience gain-loss utility for a particular stock when you sell that stock. - Or an irrational belief in mean reversion.